Choosing the right blade

 Then why are we writing this article?
 Because some people, especially beginners, may have some prejudices or standfast ideas about razor blades mostly from various internet or social media readings which create a tendancy to buy the blades in packs of 100 or more without even trying the blade.
 This creates a big risk of dissapointment.
 The basic rule to prevent this, is not to rush, to try different products and not to be prejudiced.
 In this article, we tried to explain the razor blades without referring to any brand to prevent any kind of misguidance.

-Let's put quality aside and look, what makes a blade good?
+What prejudice?Let's put quality aside and look, what makes a blade good?

 Our priority in traditional shaving is a comfortable and pleasant shave as close as possible.
 Therefore, a good blade is a pleasant blade that offers close shaving with maximum comfort.
 It should glide over on your face smoothly, cut the whiskers without any tugging, clean the beard well without any need to shave same area over and over and should not cause any razor burn or irritation after the shave.
 So, our expectations are quite high.